dapoteju/beamer-mono/replit.md

 # Replit Project: Beamer Mono

 ## Overview
 Beamer Mono is a monorepo for the Beamer Player platform, a digital signage and advertising solution.
-It provides a web-based CMS and is planned to include Electron desktop applications.
-The project's primary purpose is to deliver a robust platform for managing digital advertising campaigns, with current operations focused on user and screen management, authentication, API modules, and comprehensive reporting.
-The business vision is to provide multiple delivery methods for digital signage and advertising.
+Its primary purpose is to provide a robust platform for managing digital advertising campaigns, encompassing user and screen management, authentication, API modules, and comprehensive reporting.
+The project aims to offer multiple delivery methods for digital signage and advertising, including a web-based CMS and planned Electron desktop applications.

 ## User Preferences
 - None specified yet